-All the manuscripts must be submitted in English.
+All manuscripts must be submitted in English (either British or American English is acceptable, but the author must ensure that they have consistently used one style throughout their manuscript).
 The manuscript pages must be numbered consecutively, beginning with the title page.
-All the text must be uploaded as MS-Word© documents.
-Please upload a Cover Letter that includes a brief overview of the manuscript, author presentation, the assurance that the manuscript has not been previously published whole or in part and that is not under consideration for publication elsewhere, and it is also necessary for the authors to indicate the Financial Support of their research.
+All manuscripts must be uploaded as MS-Word© documents.
+Please upload a Cover Letter that includes a brief overview of the manuscript, author presentation, the assurance that the manuscript has not been previously published whole or in part and that it is not under consideration for publication elsewhere.
+The authors must also indicate any Financial Support for their research.

-It is important that the file is saved in the native format of the word processor used.
+It is important that the manuscript is saved in the native format of the word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
-Most formatting codes will be removed and replaced on processing the article.
-In particular, do not use the word processor’s options to justify text or to hyphenate words.
-However, do use bold face, italics, subscripts, superscripts etc. Do not embed “graphically designed” equations or tables, but prepare these using the word processor’s facility.
-When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
-If no grid is used, use tabs, not spaces, to align columns.
-Do not import the figures into the text file but, instead, indicate their approximate locations directly in the electronic text and on the manuscript.
+Most formatting codes will be removed and replaced when the article is processed.
+Use bold face, italics, subscripts, superscripts etc. Do not embed “graphically designed” equations or tables, but rather prepare these using the in-built features of the word processor.
 Please use the “spell-check” and “grammar-check” functions of your word processor.